-A limited number of scholarships are offered each year for academic excellence; the decision to offer scholarships is based upon how your child functions during their taster day as well as information from their current school.
+A limited number of scholarships are offered for academic excellence; the decision to offer scholarships is based upon how a child performs with us as well as information from their current school.
 Parents cannot apply for scholarships.

 It is worth bearing in mind that the support your child needs may be in excess of our core offer; as detailed on Page 1, this means there may be additional charges to the fees detailed on the web.
 Additional charges are not reduced in line with bursaries or scholarships.